leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 1.2 Compile and run the model the classic way.

 For model development, it is sometimes useful to be able to compile and run the model the old-fashioned way.
-In fact, this is the only reason why we kept the orignal main.cpp (which for emedding had to be ported to custom/physicellmodule.cpp) in the py3pc_embed code base.
+In fact, this is the only reason why we kept the orignal main.cpp (which for emedding had to be ported to custom/physicellmodule.cpp) in the physigym code base.

 In py3pc_embed we can compile and run the model the old-fashioned way like this: